Skip to main content

 Flags of different nationalities

-Through partnerships we contribute to supporting the energy transition, sharing best practices and creating value for the company and stakeholders.
+Through partnerships we contribute to supporting the energy transition, by sharing best practices and creating value for the company and stakeholders.
 At the same time, we promote dialogue with governments, legislators and other companies to shape or support global policies and regulations that incentivise climate change mitigation.
 We directly engage with governments and legislators and through trade associations or multi-sectoral coalitions.

 Partners in the energy industry